-Within this determination we have the following significant unobservable inputs: 1) the expected cost of annual call options we will purchase in the future to fund index credits beyond the next policy anniversary and 2) our best estimates for future policy decrements, primarily lapse, partial withdrawal and mortality rates.
+Within this determination we have the following significant unobservable inputs: 1) the expected cost of annual call options we will purchase in the future to fund index credits beyond the next policy anniversary and 2) our best estimates for future policy decrements, primarily lapse rates.
+As of December 31, 2023 and 2022, we utilized an estimate of 2.35% and 2.40%, respectively, for the long-term expected cost of annual call options, which is based on estimated long-term account value growth and a historical review of our actual option costs.